dhirajpatra/django_blog/README.md

 Indexing elasticsearch: `./manage.py search_index --rebuild`
 Run the server: `python manage.py runserver`

+__to run a shell for this django application__
+From the root folder of the project run this command `python manage.py shell`

 ### If you want to install Kibana
 __to start the docker container for Kibana__